The Space Complexity of 2-Dimensional Approximate Range Counting: Introduction

 \paragraph{$\eps$-approximations.} Summarizing point sets while preserving range counts (approximately) is a fundamental problem with applications in numerical integration, statistics, and data mining, among many others.
 The classical solution is to use the {\em $\eps$-approximation} from discrepancy theory.
 Consider a range space $(P,\Rcal)$, where $P$ is a finite point set of size $n$.
 A subset $A \subseteq P$ is called an $\eps$-approximation of $(P, \Rcal)$ if

 This means that we can approximate $|R\cap P|$ by counting the number of points in $R\cap A$ and scaling back, with error at most $\eps n$.

 Finding $\eps$-approximations of small size for various geometric range spaces has been a central research topic in computational geometry.
-Please see the books by Matousek \cite{matousek:discrepency} and Chazelle \cite{chazelle00:_discr} for comprehensive coverages on this topic.
-Here we only review the most relevant results, i.e., when the range space $\Rcal$ is all orthogonal rectangles in 2 dimensions.
+Please see the books by Matousek \cite{matousek:discrepency} and Chazelle \cite{chazelle00:_discr} for a comprehensive coverage on this topic.
+Here we only review the most relevant results, i.e., when the range space is the set of all orthogonal rectangles in $2$ dimensions, which we denote as $\Rcal_2$.
 This question dates back to Beck \cite{beck1981balanced}, who showed that there are $\eps$-approximations of size $O(\frac{1}{\eps}\log^4\frac{1}{\eps})$ for any point set $P$.
 This was later improved to $O\left(\frac{1}{\eps}\log^{2.5}\frac{1}{\eps}\right)$ by Srinivasan \cite{srinivasan1997improving}.
 These were not constructive due to the use of a non-constructive coloring with combinatorial discrepancy $O(\log^{2.5} n)$ for orthogonal rectangles.
-Recently, Bansal~\cite{bansal2010constructive} proposed an algorithm to construct such a coloring, and therefore has made these results constructive.
+Recently, Bansal~\cite{bansal2010constructive} and Lovett et al.~\cite{lovett2012constructive} proposed algorithms to construct such a coloring, and therefore has made these results constructive.
 On the lower bound side, it is known that there are point sets that require $\eps$-approximations of size $\Omega(\frac{1}{\eps}\log\frac{1}{\eps})$ \cite{beck1981balanced}.